Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ## Project Title

-Azure Infrastructure Automation with Terraform and Security Scanning
+Azure Infrastructure Automation with Terraform and Security Scanning with Checkov

 ## Objective